-Paddling below and beside these ginormous, limestone cliffs made me feel incredibly small.
-The orange, yellow and silver tones of the cliffs stand out against the vibrant green of the trees in which they are draped.
+Paddling below and besides these ginormous, limestone cliffs made me feel incredibly small.
+The orange, yellow, and silver tones of the cliffs stand out against the vibrant green of the trees in which they are draped.

 The paddle was about 40 minutes before I finally turned the corner, and got a glimpse of Railay Beach.
 It was absolutely amazing.
 One of the most beautiful spots I have ever seen.
 I cruised towards shore and had a successful landing in front of only 40 or so people who shared the long stretch of sand.

-Not one to laze about on the sand I wandered down to check out the longboats and ask if anyone know about cliff jumping at Railay Beach.
-I asked a number of people who all shook their heads and gave me a stern disapproval.
-In terms of the beach if I was consider Ao Nang or Railay Beach I would definitely choose Railay as it is much more scenic, has nice water and a better spot to spend the day.
-If I couldn’t find a cliff jump I would go in search for the viewpoint I had read about.
+Not one to laze about on the sand I wandered down to check out the longboats and ask if anyone knows about cliff jumping at Railay Beach.
+I asked a number of people who all shook their heads and gave me stern disapproval.
+In terms of the beach if I was considering Ao Nang or Railay Beach I would definitely choose Railay as it is much more scenic, has nice water, and is a better spot to spend the day.
+If I couldn’t find a cliff jump I would go in search of the viewpoint I had read about.

 Hiking to the Railay Viewpoint

-Down the southern end of the beach where the longboats are parked there are several pathways that lead up the cliff.
+Down the southern end of the beach where the longboats are parked, there are several pathways that lead up the cliff.
 I chose one that had a broken sign which had viewpoint written on it, which seemed like a good bet.
 The first ten minutes of the climb proved uneventful despite no clear path.
-It turned out that I didn’t hike the main viewpoint that is muddier but a more well-maintained path.
+It turned out that I didn’t hike to the main view which is muddier but a more well-maintained path.